stevewpalmer/jcom/shell/README.md

 ```
 Shell 1.0.0
-(c) Steven Palmer 2013-2023
+(c) Steven Palmer 2013-2024

 $
 ```

-On startup, it will look for a home folder under `..\home` and create one if it is not found.
-The home folder then becomes the default folder for all applications.
+On startup, the home folder will be the current folder and this will also be the home folder for all applications run from the shell.

 ### Commands